-Jan Becraft, Superintendent Vicki Schoetzow, Nick Dussel, Don Irwin & Tracie Irwin Assistant Superintendents
+Vicki Schoetzow, Superintendent Nick Dussel, Don Irwin, Tracie Irwin, Jimmy Strukel Assistant Superintendents

-Weigh-In - Sunday, during check-in 7:00 a.m. - 2:00 p.m. - Dairy Feeder Barn Judging - Monday, 3:30 p.m. - Show Arena Exhibitors must read and comply with the Youth Exhibitor Rules, Youth Livestock Exhibitor Rules and Barn Rules.
+Weigh-In - Sunday, during check-in 7:00 a.m. - 2:00 p.m. - Dairy Feeder Barn Judging - Monday, 3:30 p.m. - Show Arena

+Exhibitors must read and comply with the Youth Exhibitor Rules, Youth Livestock Exhibitor Rules and Barn Rules.

-- Dairy Feeder Steers must be owned and in the possession of the exhibitor no later than the third Saturday in April of the current year. - 2.
+- 1. Dairy Feeder Steers must be owned and in the possession of the exhibitor no later than the third Saturday in April of the current year. - 2.
 Dairy Feeder Steers must be 100% dairy breeding. - Dairy Feeder Steers must be validated and weighed the third Saturday of April.
 Times will be from 10:00 a.m. to 1:00 p.m. at the Cass County fairgrounds.
-All Dairy Feeder Steers must be vaccinated for respiratory diseases at validation for a small fee. - All youth will be required to pay a \$10.00 exhibitor fee.
-Fee will be deducted from exhibitor's auction check. - Dairy Feeder Steers must be tagged with Cass County Fair tags on the validation day. - Dairy Feeder Steers must weigh between 400-650 lbs. at fair weigh-in to be sold in the auction or to be considered for champions. - 7.
-Exhibitors may show two (2) Dairy Feeder Steers, of which only one (1) may sell through the livestock auction.
-(Exception if one exhibitor would have both the Grand and Reserve Grand Champion, both animals must be sold at the auction).
-Each animal must be listed separately on entry form. - 8.
-Dairy Feeder Steers must be castrated (must be banded/castrated, not clamped) and if they had horns, must be dehorned, no later than June 1 of the current calendar year.
+All Dairy Feeder Steers must be vaccinated for respiratory diseases at validation for a small fee.

+- 4. All youth will be required to pay a \$10.00 exhibitor fee.
+Fee will be deducted from exhibitor's auction check. - 5.
+Dairy Feeder Steers must be tagged with Cass County Fair tags on the validation day. - 6.
+Dairy Feeder Steers must weigh between 400-650 lbs. at fair weigh-in to be sold in the auction or to be considered for champions.
+They must weigh at least 360 pounds at check-in to remain on the fairgrounds. - Exhibitors may show two (2) Dairy Feeder Steers, of which only one (1) may sell through the livestock auction.
+(Exception - if one exhibitor would have both the Grand and Reserve Grand Champion, both animals must be sold at the auction).
+Each animal must be listed separately on entry form. - Dairy Feeder Steers must be castrated (must be banded/castrated, not clamped) and if they had horns, must be dehorned, no later than June 1 of the current calendar year.
 In the event of regrowth, absolutely no horns or scurs longer than 3⁄4 of an inch will be allowed at the fair. - Showmanship is mandatory for all exhibitors in the Dairy Feeder division.
 Competitive exhibitor age allowed is 7-19. - 10.
 No fans allowed in the aisles during the fair. - All cattle participating in the Cass County Fair are required to have an official radio frequency identification device (RFID) ear tag approved by MDARD inserted in left ear.